-9.2 Building Security (continued) (f) Where external security lighting is provided it should be such that it does not provide a floodlight facility for out of hours playing, congregating, etc. (g) Active security systems should also be included as outlined in the Department's TGD-002 to TGD-006 Mechanical & Electrical Building Services Guidelines. (h) Security measures should create a safe environment for pupils/students
+9.2 Building Security (continued)

+- (f) Where external security lighting is provided it should be such that it does not provide a floodlight facility for out of hours playing, congregating, etc. - (g) Active security systems should also be included as outlined in the Department's TGD-002 to TGD-006 Mechanical & Electrical Building Services Guidelines. - (h) Security measures should create a safe environment for pupils/students and staff while discouraging access by unauthorised members of public.
 Security measures should be discreet.